Methodology, Product Description, and Data Availability of

 SUMMARY: CRW offers year-to-date, monthly, and annual composites, as well as 30-day and 90-day animations, of its v3.1 daily global 5km satellite coral bleaching heat stress products.

 CRW offers on its website year-to-date (for the current year), monthly, and annual composites of its v3.1 daily global 5km satellite coral bleaching heat stress monitoring products.
 Composite products include SST, SSTA, Coral Bleaching HotSpot, DHW, and Bleaching Alert Area.
 Maximum composites are available for all of these variables.
 Minimum and mean composites are available only for the SST and SSTA products because the Coral Bleaching HotSpot, DHW, and Bleaching Alert Area are positive-value-only products.
+A mean, maximum, or minimum composite of a product for a specified time period, is simply the arithmetic average, maximum, or minimum of all the daily values of the product within the specified time period, respectively.
 Composite data and maps can be accessed here.

 CRW also provides the most recent 30-day and 90-day animations of the SST, SSTA, Coral Bleaching HotSpot, DHW, Bleaching Alert Area (7-day maximum), and SST Trend products.
 Animations can be accessed here and on each of the aforementioned product pages on the CRW website.